nakul-py/SimpleApp/README.md

 ## Introduction

-SimpleApp is a lightweight and easy-to-use application where user can save there images with messages.
+SimpleApp is a lightweight and easy-to-use application where user can save there images with messages, Login, Logout, Signup, SignIn.

 ## Features